 With that the DRP and Security Guidelines became a reality.
 "We had our product in place before 9/11 and sales were brisk then -- after 9/11 sales exploded," Janulaitis said.

 According to Janco, the Disaster Recovery Plan (DRP) can be used as a template for any enterprise.
 The plan is 71 pages and includes everything needed to customize it to fit any specific requirement.
 The electronic document includes written text and examples including business impact analysis, DRP organization responsibilities, recovery strategy and procedures, and plan administration.
-The Security Manual plan is 178 pages and also includes sample
+The Security Manual plan is 178 pages and also includes sample text and examples.

 Kelly Keeler, a systems analyst at Martin's Point Health Care in Portland, Maine, said she compared a number of tools available over the Web but settled on the Janco product.
 She is now using the tool to build an organization-wide DRP that covers more than 20 servers and associated storage devices.
 She characterizes the product as thorough but flexible.

 In addition to the security manual template, Janco also offers a storage-specific tool: Drive Space Monitor (DSM).
 It can be used to view drive and folder usage.
 Local drives as well as network shares are supported.
 UNC pathing and Drive$ shares are supported as well.
 DSM runs on Windows XP, 2000 and NT 4.0 for Workstations and servers.
 DSM utilizes Windows Services so drives and shares can be monitored while no user is logged on.FOR MORE INFORMATION:

 Alan Earls often writes about things NAS and SAN in his weekly "SAN/NAS Update: Trends" column.
 View the latest